-Subproperty of: E70 Thing.P130 shows features of (features are also found on):E70 Thing instance of E90 Symbolic Object is defined as an immaterial idealization over potentially multiple carriers, any individual realization on a particular physical carrier may be defective, due to deterioration or shortcomings in the process of creating the realization compared to the intended ideal.
+Scope note: This property identifies an E90 Symbolic Object carried by an instance of E18 Physical Thing.
+Since an instance of E90 Symbolic Object is defined as an immaterial idealization over potentially multiple carriers, any individual realization on a particular physical carrier may be defective, due to deterioration or shortcomings in the process of creating the realization compared to the intended ideal.
 As long as such defects do not substantially affect the complete recognition of the respective symbolic object, it is still regarded as carrying an instance of this E90 Symbolic Object.
 If these defects are of scholarly interest, the particular realization can be modelled as an instance of E25 Man-Made Feature.
 Note, that any instance of E90 Symbolic Object incorporated (P165) in the carried symbolic object is also carried by the same instance of E18 Physical Thing.